Narrative psychology

 Narrative psychology is a perspective in psychology concerned with the "storied nature of human conduct", that is, how human beings deal with experience by observing stories and listening to the stories of others.
-Operating under the assumption that human activity and experience are filled with "meaning" and stories, rather than dentests or lawful formulations, narrative psychology is the study of how human beings construct stories to deal with experiences.
+Operating under the assumption that human activity and experience are filled with "meaning" and stories, rather than lawful formulations, narrative psychology is the study of how human beings construct stories to deal with experiences.

 Definition

 The word narrative is used as a specific method.
 It is a method of articulating life experiences in a meaningful way.
 Narrative psychology is not a single or well-defined theory.
 It refers to a range of approaches to stories in human life and thought.
-In narrative psychology, a person's life story becomes a form of identity as how they choose to reflect on, integrate and tell the facts and events of their life not only reflects, but also shapes, who they are.
+In narrative psychology, a person's life story becomes a form of identity that informs how they choose to reflect on, integrate, and tell the facts and events of their life, reflecting and shaping who they are.
 It is a social constructivist approach that studies the implications of these stories for individuals and societies.

 History

 Psychologists became interested in stories and everyday accounts of life in the 1970s.
 The term narrative psychology was introduced by Theodore R. Sarbin in his 1986 book Narrative Psychology: The storied nature of human conduct in which he claimed that human conduct is best explained through stories and that this explanation should be done through qualitative research.
 Sarbin argued that "narrative" is a root metaphor for psychology that should replace the mechanistic and organic metaphors which shaped so much theory and research in the discipline over the past century.

 Jerome Bruner explored the "narrative kind of knowing" in a more empirical way in his 1986 book Actual Minds, Possible Worlds.
 Bruner makes a distinction between "paradigmatic" and "narrative" forms of thought, proposing that they are both fundamental but irreducible to one another.
+The hermeneutic philosopher Paul Ricoeur argued that since we live in a changing world, creating narratives helps to bring order to the changing flux.

 The narrative approach was also furthered by Dan P. McAdams, who put forward a life story model of identity to describe three levels of personality, leading to explorations of how significant life transitions are narrated and how the "self and culture come together in narrative".